 - 1 tsp Sesame Seed

 - Fill a bowl of water and add the Dried Seaweed.
 It should re-hydrate in about 5 minutes.

-- In a small Teflon fry pan, add 4 tsp of water and 2 tsp Swerve/Monkfruit.
+- In a small Teflon fry pan, add sweetener and Rice Vinegar.
 Bring to a soft boil, then remove from heat and transfer to a mixing bowl.

-- Add Rice Vinegar, Soy Sauce, Toasted Sesame Seeds into the mixing bowl and mix well.
+- Add Soy Sauce, Toasted Sesame Seeds into the same mixing bowl to create dressing.

 - With a vegetable peeler, peel the skin off the cucumbers every other stroke.
 Pour 1/2 tsp of salt into the palm of your hands and rub the salt onto the cucumber.
 Repeat with the other cucumber.

-- Cut the cucumbers into 1/4 inch slices and place into mixing bowl.
+- Cut the cucumbers into 1/4 inch slices and place into a serving bowl.

-- Once the seaweed is re-hydrated, squeeze excess water from the seaweed and add into the mixing bowl.
-Toss contents with the sauce and keep refrigerated until ready to serve (best to serve within 30 min - 1 hour).
+- Once the seaweed is re-hydrated, squeeze excess water from the seaweed and add into the serving bowl.
+Pour dressing, toss and keep refrigerated until ready to serve (best to serve within 30 min - 1 hour).